Are Digital Ally, Inc. (DGLY) Shares Headed For A Pullback?

 In order to gain a clear insight on the performance of Digital Ally, Inc. (DGLY) as it may occur in the future, there are more than several well-rounded types of analysis and research techniques, while equity is most certainly one of the more important indicators into the company’s growth and performance.
 In this case, you want to make sure that the return on the present equity of 263.60% is enough for you to make a profit out of your investment.
 You may also count in the quick ratio of the company, currently set at 0.30 so you would make sure that the company is able to cover the debts it may have, which can be easily seen in annual reports of the company.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while DGLY is currently recording an average of 811.03K in volumes.
-The volatility of the stock on monthly basis is set at 16.84%, while the weekly volatility levels are marked at 11.09%with -6.41% of loss in the last seven days.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while DGLY is currently recording an average of 824.43K in volumes.
+The volatility of the stock on monthly basis is set at 17.07%, while the weekly volatility levels are marked at 11.31%with 1.94% of gain in the last seven days.

 Digital Ally, Inc. (DGLY) is based in the USA and it represents one of the well-known company operating with Technology sector.
 If you wish to compare DGLY shares with other companies under Electronic Equipment and Consumer Goods, a factor to note is the P/E value of for Digital Ally, Inc., while the value can represent an indicator in the future growth of the company in terms of investor’s expectations.
 The later value should have a steady growth rate, increasing and growing gradually, which serves the purpose of reliably showcasing the progress of the company.
 The value -0.87 is supported by the yearly ESP growth of 54.70%.